The Sharing Group Discussion: Can Reason Alone Prove the Existence of God?

 Brother Colin Turner: There are many different strands to the argument or issue of reason versus Revelation, and maybe we can discuss some of these strands in the fullness of time.
 As regards your particular question, since it is reason to which Revelation appeals in the first instance, it would seem that reason, unaided, can indeed reach the notion that there is something or someone responsible for bringing the cosmos into existence.
 Indeed, this has to be the case because many who do not accept Revelation are able to come to this conclusion, and while they may call it many things, when they talk of the ‘cause’ behind the Creation, they are of course talking about God, even though they be unaware of it.
 So whether people call it God or nature or whatever, reason can, unaided, arrive at the conclusion that there is someone or something responsible for Creation.
 But beyond that, and when we are talking about specifics, reason needs help.
 But that is another issue.

-Brother Raja Chawla: From our limited knowledge of His Creation, just the species, sub species of Creation are beyond comprehension yet meticulously done, unmatched and non-createable by any one source or Creation in its entirety, can be only done by a super, beyond comprehension higher source.
-So yes, reason of the above Creation can prove there is a God or Higher Power.
-His nature cannot be deduced even by the entirety of, as we know of it, and what we have read of in Qur’an or ahadits of Creation, as He has Put a limited intelligence in the human mind and we do not know if all human knowledge combined of His Creation is the only Creation he has done or how much more there is.
+Brother Raja Chawla: From our limited knowledge of His Creation, just the species, subspecies of Creation are beyond comprehension yet meticulously done, unmatched and non-createable by any one source or Creation in its entirety, can be only done by a super, beyond comprehension higher source.
+So yes, the reason of the above Creation can prove there is a God or Higher Power.
+His nature cannot be deduced even by the entirety of, as we know of it, and what we have read of in Qur’an or ahadits of Creation, as He has Put limited intelligence in the human mind, and we do not know if all human knowledge combined of His Creation is the only Creation he has done or how much more there is.
 The ant does not know beyond a few hundred feet of its anthill, and what more its comprehension level even beyond that.

 Brother Abdul-Halim Vazquez: I do not think you can prove God’s Existence through axiomatic deductive logic.
 But we can make relatively persuasive arguments which make belief in God plausible.

-Brother Terence Helikaon Nunis: By reason alone then, assuming someone has not access to Scripture of any sort, would he be able to come to the conclusion that there is a God?
+Brother Terence Helikaon Nunis: By reason alone then, assuming someone has no access to Scripture of any sort, would he be able to come to the conclusion that there is a God?
 I would think so.
 In 1999, I sat in Novena Church, otherwise known as the Church of St. Alphonsus, and I decided to put everything I knew aside and think it through.
 And this is what I came up with.

 Is there a God?
 I believe so.
 I agreed with Aristotle that there had to be a First Cause, but I disagreed that Creation is Eternal.
 Looking at the science of it, if Creation began with a Big Bank, and everything was compressed into a very hot ball of sorts, what caused it to expand?
 There had to be change.
 Who nudged that ball?

 Secondly, if there is a God, it follows logically that there had to be only One God.
-Otherwise there would be more than one set of universal laws.
+Otherwise, there would be more than one set of universal laws.
 Physicists are looking for a universal theory to unite the string forces and the weak forces.
 The entire field of quantum physics alludes to a singular something greater.

 It is from there that we can expand to the nature of God.
-We understand that such a God has to be Omnipotent and by necessity One since if that were not so, there would be another ‘God’ to stop Him.
+We understand that such a God has to be Omnipotent and by necessity One, since if that were not so, there would be another ‘God’ to stop Him.
 We understand that He has to be Omniscient as a result of the Omnipotence.
 And He has to be Omnipresent since such a God has to be Present in all levels of Creation to affect it, and thus cannot be limited by space and time in all its dimensions.
 Thus, He is Immanent and yet Transcendent.

 All I needed then was to either found my own religion or join one that agreed with my conception of God.
 And that is how I stumbled into Islam.

-Brother James Currie: Brother Abdul-Halim Vazquez, that used to be my opinion, until Richard Dawkin’s “The God Delusion” was released and I found his arguments incredibly weak.
+Brother James Currie: Brother Abdul-Halim Vazquez, that used to be my opinion, until Richard Dawkin’s “The God Delusion” was released, and I found his arguments incredibly weak.
 In counter-response, when I investigated the arguments in favour of belief in God, I found them decisive.
 The Argument from Contingency, the Argument from Consciousness and the Argument from Design are sufficient to decisively prove Islamic tawhid in my opinion.
 Christians and Hindus use these arguments as well, but suddenly ditch them when trying to justify their trinitarian and pantheistic theologies, and that is why I tend to be strict on the rational front against such theologies and their influences.

 Brother Colin Turner: Brother Terence, your reason took you to the notion of a Creator and then, unaided by Revelation, you concluded various things about this creator.
 In short, it took you to the door of the Qur’an, which is “Guidance for those who believe in the unseen”.
 It is probably difficult to go much further unaided and come up with a relatively faithful picture of God and His Attributes, a detailed knowledge of which comes from Revelation.
 Of course, it does not stop there, and once Revelation is reached, there is still a role for reason.
 What we read in Revelation has to be passed through the filter of reason, and from the point at which we encounter Revelation, the symbiotic relationship of the two begins.
 Once Revelation is reached, reason becomes its partner, in a sense.